cloudmesh-community/book/chapters/prg/python/python-big-data.md

 Dask provides a *dynamic task scheduling* which is optimized for computation.
 It is similar to other frameworks such as Airflow, Luigi, Celery, or Make.
-However it is specializing in optimized interactive computational workloads.
+However, it is specializing in optimized interactive computational workloads.

 Furthermore, Dask targets Big Data *collections* such as parallel arrays, dataframes, and lists.
-These collections ar commonly found in NumPy, Pandas, or Python iterators to larger-than-memory or distributed environments.
+These collections are commonly found in NumPy, Pandas, or Python iterators to larger-than-memory or distributed environments.
 While using the Dask implementation we can replace the original imports from the appropriate framework, replace them with Dask